Preprocessor Directives and the Build Process

 int MyVariable{5};

 There is a more advanced form of this, which allows us to pass arguments to our macros, effectively turning them into functions.
-This is something we cover later in this course.
+This is something we covered in more detail in the introductory course:

 Conditional Inclusion - #if, #ifdef, #endif and friends